Sex and the Single Person

 Ten Words of Counsel for Single People

-First, do not seek regular sexual gratification through masturbation, that is, the stimulation of your own self to sexual orgasm or climax.
+1. Do not seek regular sexual gratification through masturbation — the stimulation of your own self to sexual orgasm or climax.
 Masturbation does not solve sexual pressure for very long, it tends to become habitual, it produces guilt, and it contradicts the God-given design of sexuality.
 Our bodies and desires were designed for the sexual union of persons, and masturbation contradicts that design.
 But perhaps worst of all, masturbation is inevitably accompanied and enabled by sexual fantasies in the mind which we would not allow ourselves in reality and so we become like the Pharisees: well scrubbed on the outside, but inside full of perversions.

-Third, avoid unnecessary sexual stimulation.
-It doesn't take any brains to know that there are enough X-rated movie houses and adult bookstores in this city to keep a person livid 24 hours a day.
+3. Avoid unnecessary sexual stimulation.
+It doesn’t take any brains to know that there are enough X-rated movie houses and adult bookstores in this city to keep a person livid twenty-four hours a day.
 To visit these crummy places is temptation enough.
 But the real test is what you do with the more legitimate sources of sexual stimulation.
 PG movies, Time magazine, the newspaper, television, drugstore magazine racks, rock music lyrics.
-In our society you cannot escape sexual stimulation, but you can refuse to seek it.
+In our society, you cannot escape sexual stimulation, but you can refuse to seek it.
 And you can avoid it often when you see it coming.
 This is the great test of whether we are enslaved or free — can we say no to the slave driver in our bodies who wants us to keep on looking and keep on lusting.

-Sixth, bathe your mind in God's Word.
-Jesus prayed, "Sanctify them in the truth.
-Your word is truth" (John 17:17).
-There is nothing that renews the mind and enables it to assess things God's way like regular meditation on the Word of God.
+6. Bathe your mind in God’s word.
+Jesus prayed, “Sanctify them in the truth.
+Your word is truth” (John 17:17).
+There is nothing that renews the mind and enables it to assess things God’s way like regular meditation on the word of God.
 The person who does not arm himself with the sword of the Spirit (Ephesians 6:17) is going to lose in the battle for his or her body.